itsjunetime/smserver/docs/API.md

 Retrieves the contact name that accompanies chat_identifier $name

 - name: Parameter is necessary, and value is consequential.
 Value must be the chat_identifier for the contact whose name you want.
-It can get the name if given an email address or phone number of an individual, but it cannot get a contact name for a group chat, since none such exist.
+It can get the name if given an email address or phone number of an individual, or the chat_identifier of a group chat.
 Email must be given in the regular format, and phone number must be given in the format that the above 'person' section specifies.
+If there is no name for the email address, phone number, or chat_identifier given, then it will return the given address (in the case of a phone number or email address) or list of recipients (in the case of a group chat chat_identifier)

 Example queries:
 - /requests?name=email@icloud.com
 - /requests?name=+12761938272
+- /requests?name=chat193827462058278283

 ## `search`, `case_sensitive`, `bridge_gaps`, `group_by`